ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/final_report.md

 - Nigeria has around 200 ethnic groupings, including three main ones (Hausa, Igbo, and Yoruba).
 I predict that ethnicity influences NURSE vowel formation in NE.

-- Socio-linguistic variables may impact how NURSE vowels are produced in NE.These variables may lead to variations in the generation of NURSE vowels compared to monolingual speech contexts.
+- Socio-linguistic variables may impact how NURSE vowels are produced in NE.These variables may lead to variations in the production of NURSE vowels compared to monolingual speech contexts.

 # Methodology and Data